eggsnham07/EasyExpressHoster/README.md

 server.start()
 ```

+you can also use a function called `server.post` or `server.get` and use it like express

 ### Terminal: Quick start
 if you are using this for the first time you should see something like this:
 ```console